 Daughter to Assist With Fiddly Bits

-While I could reach everything to tighten the bolts, having someone to help with smaller fingers helps loads.
+While I could reach everything to tighten the bolts, having someone to help with smaller fingers can be a godsend.
 Warning; having children to help with the construction increases the overall cost tremendously 😀